Bulat-Ziganshin/FA/ProtoBuf/README.md

-This is minimum memorum implementation of ProtoBuf decoder, written specifically for FA'Next and thus supporting only features it may need.
+This is a minimal implementation of ProtoBuf decoder:
-It's optimized for code size, and current (unfinished) code is only 150 lines long.
+- optimized for code size, the entire decoding library is 200 LOC
+- encoder and compiler for .proto files are planned for the indefinite future
-The nearest (and working!) competition is [protozero](https://github.com/mapbox/protozero).
+- the closest competition is [protozero](https://github.com/mapbox/protozero)

-Minimal decoder of ProtoBuf messages with planned code generator:
+Files:
-- [Example.proto](Example.proto) - definition of the serialized structure
+- [Example.proto](Example.proto) - ProtoBuf definition of the serialized structure
-- [Example.pb.cpp](Example.pb.cpp) - auto-generated C++ structure and ProtoBuf decoder for it
+- [Example.pb.cpp](Example.pb.cpp) - corresponding C++ structure and ProtoBuf decoder for it
 - [ProtoBufDecoder.cpp](ProtoBufDecoder.cpp) - library used by the decoder
 - [main.cpp](main.cpp) - brief usage example